KrOlech/PolySampXpress/Readme.md

 - obsluga fokusu
   - autofokus

--Silniki krokowe brak encodingu musi byc po strnie softweru
+- Silniki krokowe brak encodingu musi byc po strnie softweru

--Bug fixing and searching
+- Bug fixing and searching

--Automatic tests + installation proces
+- Automatic tests + installation proces
+-
 - Main class Refactor

+- resolution for Map

+- Using CUDA for imiage resize (oneFX for radeon and so one)

 **Unsolved Errors**